 - Once that we have dispatched your self-sampling kit.

-- Up to three times if you do not return your test kit promptly.
+- If you do not return your test kit promptly.

 - When your kit has arrived at the laboratory, and when your results are ready.

-- Once in the future to remind you to get tested again unless you’ve opted out.
+- Once in the future to remind you to get tested again unless you have opted out.

 Sometimes we have a legal duty to provide personal information to other organisations.

-We may also share your personal information when we consider/believe that there is a good reason to do so, which is more important than protecting your privacy.
+We may also share your personal information where allowed under data protection legislation, known as exemptions, and it is more important than protecting your privacy.
 This doesn’t happen often, but in these circumstances, we may share your information:

 - to find and stop crime and fraud; or